Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Vaccination-Immunisation - comments.md

 - EHDS vaccine is missing in the zib, this could be represented in the Pharmaceutical product code.
 Multiple codes are allowed.

 ## Discussions (16-09-2025:)# Vaccination
-Consultatie: Sharper definition needed is this about vaccination or immunisation (Does it include passive and active immunisation)
++ Consultatie: Sharper definition needed is this about vaccination or immunisation (Does it include passive and active immunisation) https://github.com/Xt-EHR/xt-ehr-common/issues/403
-Consultatie: Dossaging add as a non mandatory item (there is some discussion in NL).
++ Consultatie: Dossaging add as a non mandatory item (there is some discussion in NL) https://github.com/Xt-EHR/xt-ehr-common/issues/404
-Consultatie: NextVaccinationDate under specified (should this be a different model, vaccinationScheme?).
-Possible model in fhir "ImmunizationRecommenation / Request".
++ Consultatie: NextVaccinationDate under specified (should this be a different model, vaccinationScheme?).
+Possible model in fhir "ImmunizationRecommenation / Request". https://github.com/Xt-EHR/xt-ehr-common/issues/405
-ZIBissue: Mogelijk 1..* maken van pathogen (en kijken naar hoe dit past binnen rijksvaccinatie programma).
++ ZIBissue: Mogelijk 1..* maken van pathogen (en kijken naar hoe dit past binnen rijksvaccinatie programma).
-Consultatie: Please add examples and a better description for what vaccine is.
-And what is the value of this field?
++ Consultatie: Please add examples and a better description for what vaccine is.
+And what is the value of this field? https://github.com/Xt-EHR/xt-ehr-common/issues/406
-Consultatie: Add a comment field to the model, for instance to describe deviating regimes.
++ Consultatie: Add a comment field to the model, for instance to describe deviating regimes https://github.com/Xt-EHR/xt-ehr-common/issues/407
-Zib issue: Motive opnieuw beoordelen en/of bij scheiding vaccinatie / toediening.
++ Zib issue: Motive opnieuw beoordelen en/of bij scheiding vaccinatie / toediening.

 A workgroup EUvac is starting up (Nictiz is not participating yet), may impact future versions.